Get in touch with our team to find out more about our research programs, media expertise and collaboration.

 Find a research supervisor

 Keen to get started with postgraduate study but need a supervisor?
 We can help you find someone suitable.
-Our disciplines cover a broad range of research areas, including additive manufacturing, civil engineering, design technology, electrical and electronics engineering, engineering management, environmental engineering, mechanical engineering, mechatronics engineering and renewable energy engineering.
+Our disciplines cover a broad range of research areas, including additive manufacturing, civil engineering, design technology, electrical and electronics engineering, engineering management, environmental engineering, mechanical engineering, mechatronics engineering, renewable energy engineering and sustainability engineering.

 Biomedical engineering PhD